That Moment you need to Perform a Bong Hit in Front of Others and Realize how Lame and Old you are.

 Things to Remember

 - There is no shame in coughing.
 Every stoner has had some awful coughing fit associated with performing a huge bong rip.
-Woman who’ve given birth- make sure you’ve peed recently cause uh… there may be some hardcore coughing going on. *wink*
+Women who’ve given birth- make sure you’ve peed recently cause uh… there may be some hardcore coughing going on. *wink*

 - Change the water in your bong often.
 The quality of the water in your bong directly affects the taste and smoothness of your smoke.